oddlama/vane/README.md

 Portals:

-Build portals of any shape any any orientation to get around more easily.
+Build portals of any shape and any orientation to get around more easily.

 Regions: